nose-devs/nose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

     >>> support_files
     ['unwanted_package', 'wanted_package']

 When we run nose normally, tests are loaded from both packages.
-(To avoid side-effects, the test run is configured to use no plugins and a clean environment.)

 ..
 Note ::